Light in Guiné-Bissau

 Watch the movie:

-Guinea-Bissau, in West Africa, has 1.6 million inhabitants on more than 36,125 km².
-It’s one of the poorest countries in the world.
+Guinea-Bissau, in West Africa, has 1.9 million inhabitants with a surface area of 36,125 km².
+It is one of the poorest countries in the world.
 Guinea-Bissau holds the 177th position on the most recent Human Development Index of the UNDP.

-A mere 5.7% of the nation’s people has access to electricity, but at irregular intervals.
-Only 2.6% of the population has access to electricity on a permanent basis.
+15% of the nation’s people has access to electricity, but at irregular intervals.

-In 2017, FRES Guiné-Bissau took it’s first solar powered mini-grid into operation near the village of Contuboel.
-It currently supplies more than 440 households, businesses, schools and health centers with clean energy, and enables public lighting.
+In 2017, FRES Guiné-Bissau took its first solar powered mini-grid into operation near the village of Contuboel.
+It currently supplies 450 households, businesses, schools and health centres with clean energy, and enables public lighting.
 In the near future the solar plant might be expanded to benefit even more citizens.
 The setting up of the mini-grid in Contuboel was possible thanks to the collaboration between FRES, the European Commission and the OPEC Fund for International Development (OFID).

 Facts & figures